Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Wondrous
 - Dagger

 **Leaping Strike**: If you are hidden from a target, you can spend your attack action to teleport 30 feet to a location within 5 feet of the target.
 You can then make an attak wih _Prowler's Claw_, critting on a successfull hit.
+Once this action is used it cannot be used again until 30 seconds pass.

 _You gain +1 to attack and damage rolls using this weapon_